 Available Accessory Outlet:

-- At least one Laser or X-ray Outlet Module is required for each branch circuit supplied by an XTL panel.
+- A Laser Outlet Module is required for each branch circuit supplied by an XTL panel.

-- Laser and X-ray Outlet Modules (RLO-R and RXO-R) include a user specified NEMA receptacle, LIM Remote Annunciator, galvanized back box and a stainless steel front trim with hinged door over the laser or X-ray receptacle
+- Laser Outlet Module (RLO-R) includes a user-specified NEMA receptacle, LIM Remote Annunciator, galvanized back box, and a stainless steel front trim with hinged door over the laser receptacle

 - Standard configuration includes a Programmable Logic Controller (PLC) system.